siddhartha-s/ipd/lectures/lec17/README.md

 symbol how many bits to consume.
 With the Huffman codes, however, different symbols use different numbers of bits.
 To avoid problems, we have a different property, something called prefix codes.

-If you look at the codes we had for each of the four letters, you see that no code is a prefix of any other code.
-And when we read coded symbols from the tree, we will always have that property, just by the nature of the tree's construction.
-That means that when we decode, we can start reading bits from the input and not worry about when one code ends and another begins.

 Note we kept adding leaves directly to the top of the tree in this process, but that doesn't always have to happen.
 For example, if the